Aram57a/js-ninja-course-program/02-variables.md

 # Variables
-> A variable is a “named storage” for data
+> A variable is a "named storage" for data

 \
 To create a variable in JavaScript, use the **let** keyword.